 The examined turbine is based on the NREL 5 MW turbine (Jonkman et al., 2009) and was slightly modified in the OFFWINDTECH project (Bekiropoulos et al., 2013).
-The main modifications concern the rated conditions which were changed to a rotational speed of $11.7 \,\mathrm{RPM}$ and a pitch angle of -2.29° at a wind speed at hub height of $11.3 \,\mathrm{ms}^{-1}$.
-The turbine is investigated at rated conditions in an onshore configuration with a hub height of $90 \,\mathrm{m}$, a rotor diameter of $126 \,\mathrm{m}$ with a tilt angle of 5° and a precone angle of 2.5° .
-The original tower with a bottom diameter of $6 \,\mathrm{m}$ and a top diameter of $3.87 \,\mathrm{m}$ is used.
+The main modifications concern the rated conditions which were changed to a rotational speed of 11.7 RPM and a pitch angle of -2.29° at a wind speed at hub height of 11.3 ms-1.
+The turbine was investigated at rated conditions in an onshore configuration with a hub height of 90 m, a rotor diameter of 126m with a tilt angle of 5° and a precone angle of 2.5°.
+The original tower with a bottom diameter of 6 m and a top diameter of 3.87 m was used.